sourcegraph/handbook/content/communication/team_chat.md

 All engineers should join the following channels (feel free to adjust your notification preferences for each as you see fit, though):

-- #dev-announce - Things that affect a majority of the dev team in some way (e.g. site or buildkite is down, we will have expected downtime, etc.). _You should read every message in here, and messages you post to it should have a high signal-noise ratio._
+- #prod-eng-announce - Announcements that are relevant to all of product or all of engineering (or both) belong here._You should read every message in here, and messages you post to it should have a high signal-noise ratio._
 - #dev-chat - Anything related to Sourcegraph development :).
 - #dev-ops - Discussing incidents and any other ops-related work.
 - #buildkite - Notifications about Buildkite / CI failures.